THE GINGERBREAD HOUSE

 She took a half-step toward him, her mouth opened in a snarl that revealed small, sharp teeth.
 She lifted her hands, fingernails elongated claws with dripping red tips.
 As she snarled, Hansel also turned.

-“Andrew!” cried Thomas.
-He took a step forward but Hansel spun back to him.
-A lightning bolt of power shot from his fingertips and froze Thomas in his boots.
+“Andrew!”
+Thomas took a step forward, but Hansel spun back to him.
+A lightning bolt of power shot from Hansel’s fingertips and froze Thomas in his boots.

 Gretel lifted one arm, and Andrew knew he, too, would be frozen.
-He released his hold on the rope as the lightning bolt arched across the room.
+He released his hold on the rope as the lightning bolt arced across the room.